labordynamicsinstitute/ldilab-manual/_sources/91-setup-checklist.md

 ## Software to install on your laptop

-- [ ] and updated Windows Remote Desktop client (see [this link at Microsoft](https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-clients) for the right client for your laptop's OS).
+- [ ] Updated Windows Remote Desktop client (see [this link at Microsoft](https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-clients) for the right client for your laptop's OS).
 - [ ] Git command line tool ([download the software](https://git-scm.com/downloads), then follow the guide on [Installing Git on your computer](https://github.com/labordynamicsinstitute/ldi-lab-standards/wiki/Setting-up-Git)
 - [x] Command line (We will use the "Bash shell", but PowerShell and Zsh will work, too)
     - Windows: "Git bash" comes with the Git install above.
 You could also use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (OPTIONAL, Pro)